Five magnificent websites for intermediate level students of English

-All in all, there’s some really valuable work and business-related language here.
+All in all, there’s some really valuable work/business-related language here.
 For example:

-get off the ground (when an business starts to succeed)
+- get (a business / business idea) off the ground (when an business starts to succeed).

-Moreover, a great many useful phrasal verbs can be found in BBC articles.
-In this article, the following phrasal verbs appear:
+Moreover, many useful phrasal verbs can be found in BBC articles.
+In the sentences above, the following phrasal verbs appear:

 Quotations, interviews and expert knowledge